-The prevalence of Epilepsy in the general dog population has been estimated at .5 to 5.7%.
-There are two main types of Epilepsy, Primary and Secondary.
+The proportion of epilepsy in the general dog population has been estimated between 0.5% to 5.7%.
+There are two main types of epilepsy: primary and secondary.

-Primary Epilepsy can be genetic or it can be idiopathic, which means that there is no identifiable underlying cause.
+Primary epilepsy can be genetic or it can be idiopathic, meaning that it has no identifiable underlying cause.
 The three most important factors in the diagnosis of idiopathic epilepsy are 1) the age of the dog at the disease’s onset, 2) the type of seizures, and 3) their frequency.

-Secondary Epilepsy can begin due to a number of different causes.
+Secondary epilepsy can result from several causes.
 Seizures may be caused by trauma, a toxin, a brain tumor, an infection, or an issue with your dog’s blood, kidneys, or other organs.

-Born in mid August 2005, we brought Bailey home in the beginning of October.
+Born in mid-August 2005, we brought Bailey home in the beginning of October.
 He was a normal Airedale Terrier for the first 4 1/2 years.
-Just like when you have children, there is no guarantee that your puppy will be born perfectly healthy or stay healthy forever.
-That was the case with our dog, Bailey.
+Like any addition to your family, there is no guarantee that a puppy will be born healthy or stay healthy throughout his life.
+That was the case with Bailey.

-Idiopathic Epilepsy generally begins when a dog is between the ages of 6 months and 5 years.
-Bailey’s seizures started in March of 2012 when he was 4 1/2 years old.
+Idiopathic epilepsy often begins when a dog is between the ages of 6 months and 5 years old.
+Our Bailey’s seizures started in March 2012 when he was 4 1/2 years old.

-Although there are several different types of seizures, probably the scariest is the Grand Mal.
+Although there are several types of seizures, one of the scariest is the grand mal.

 Grand Mal Seizures

-Some suggest covering your dog with a blanket, but we never do because Bailey doesn't like to be covered.
-We stay near him and talk to him quietly using phrases like, "Stay with me, boy” and “Come back to us Bailey".
-Truly, I don’t know if it helps him much, but it makes us feel better, calmer, and more in control of this out-of-control situation.
-All told, it is important that you stay calm for your dog.
+Some experts suggest covering your dog with a blanket, but we never did because Bailey didn’t like to be covered.
+We stood near him and talked to him quietly.
+We would say, “Stay with me, boy” and “Come back to us, Bailey”.
+I don’t know if it helped him, but it helped us keep calmer and more in control of an out-of-control situation.

-Some sites also suggest that you can pet your dog during the ictus.
-For instance, there is a YouTube video where the dog’s owner says she massages her dog through the seizure.
-Again, this is something we never do because of the convulsions, salivation, and teeth gnashing.
-Unfortunately, we can’t know what, if anything, goes through the mind of a seizing dog and, aside from the danger of possible accidental bites, we feel it's best to keep his stress level as low as possible.
+In one video, a dog’s owner says she massages her dog through his seizures.
+That’s something we could never do comfortably because of the severity of his convulsions and the salivation and teeth gnashing.
+We can’t know what goes through the mind of a seizing dog and, aside from the danger of accidental bites, we felt it best to keep his stress level as low as possible.

-We have been very fortunate in that Bailey’s Grand Mal seizures have been from only 35 seconds to 90 seconds long, (Even though each seizure feels as if it is the longest period of our lives!)
-Our vet gave us a vial of Valium to use if they should ever last longer than five minutes.
-Luckily, that hasn't happened yet.
-Bailey’s seizures are also less frequent than those of many other dogs.
-They have ranged from two weeks to two months apart.
-So far, he has had less than two dozen since they started back in 2012.
+We were fortunate that Bailey’s grand mal seizures lasted between 35 seconds to 90 seconds, even though each one felt like an eternity.
+Our vet gave us a vial of Valium to use if a seizure ever lasted longer than five minutes but we never needed to use it.
+Bailey’s seizures were less frequent than those of many other dogs.
+They ranged from two weeks to two months apart.

-After the ictus has passed, your dog will probably experience the post ictus.
-He may be disoriented, temporarily blind, seemingly compulsive, nervous, overly hungry or overly thirsty.
-This is the time when you can be the most helpful to your dog.
+After the ictus has passed, your dog may experience the post ictus.
+During this time, he may be disoriented, temporarily blind, he may seem compulsive, nervous, overly hungry, or overly thirsty.
 Keep him as quiet as possible.
-Keep talking to him in a calm, reassuring voice.
+Talk to him in a calm, reassuring voice.
 If you think he will trust you to pet him, do so.
-Bailey is usually temporarily blind for a couple of minutes during the post ictus, so we start petting him low on his back to keep our hands out of danger in case he should be startled by our touch.
+Bailey was usually temporarily blind for a couple of minutes during the post ictus.
+So we stroked him low on his back, keeping our hands out of danger in case he our touch startled him.

-Full recovery from a Grand Mal seizure can be as short as 30 seconds or take as long as 24 hours.
-Bailey's recovery usually is within minutes of the end of the convulsions.
-Often he becomes very playful shortly after he regains his feet.
+Full recovery from a grand mal seizure can be as short as 30 seconds or take as long as 24 hours.
+Bailey usually recovered within minutes of the end of the ictus.
+Often, he would become frisky and full of pep shortly after he regained his feet.

 Types of Seizures

-There are many types of seizures and like Bailey, your dog may have more than one.
-We are pretty sure that Bailey does.
+There are many types of seizures, and your dog may have more than one.
+We are sure that Bailey did.
 The types most often seen in dogs are:

-- Tonic-clinic: The tonic phase is the true onset of a Grand Mal seizure where the animal first falls and stiffens his limbs.
+Tonic-clonic: The tonic phase is the true onset of a grand mal seizure, where the animal first falls and stiffens his limbs.
 The clonic part is the actual convulsion and may include behaviors like paddling his limbs, salivating, gnashing his teeth, and loss of control over his bowels.

-- Cluster Seizures: Multiple seizures with only short periods of consciousness in between are Cluster Seizures.
+Cluster Seizures: Multiple seizures with only short periods of consciousness in between are Cluster Seizures.
 Although they are not Status Epilepticus, they can devolve into this most serious type of epilepsy.
-Moreover, both Cluster Seizures and Status Epilepticus are life-threatening and warrant immediate medical attention.
+Both cluster Seizures and Status Epilepticus are life threatening and warrant immediate medical attention.

-Status Epilepticus: A seizure that lasts for 30 minutes or more, or a series of multiple seizures in a short time with no return to normal consciousness is called Status Epileptics.
+Status Epilepticus: A seizure that lasts for 30 minutes or more, or a series of multiple seizures in a short time with no return to normal consciousness.